 The Merchant's Guild

 The Merchant is the first Profession released in the game.
-Like all Professions, Merchant first becomes accessible to a character of any Path who is Tier 3 or higher.
+Like all Professions, Merchant becomes accessible to a character of any Path who is Tier 3 or higher.

 For a listing of vendors, please see The Marketplace.